 BEIRUT ART FAIR

-Since its creation in 2010, Beirut Art Fair has been a fantastic international showcase of modern and contemporary art.
-With its central location that gives the fair a mix of cultures, its diversity and its quality, Beirut Art Fair has become an international artistic event that attracts an ever-greater number of visitors to Lebanon.
+Since its creation in 2010, BEIRUT ART FAIR has been a fantastic international showcase of modern and contemporary art.
+With its central location that gives the fair a mix of cultures, its diversity and its quality, BEIRUT ART FAIR has become an international artistic event that attracts an ever-greater number of visitors to Lebanon.
 While Beirut aims to come to terms with the past, dynamic locals have their eyes set on future projects, and despite uncertainty in the surrounding region, the Lebanese capital abounds with energy and enthusiasm.
+The fair takes place has the same time as its little sister, the Beirut Design Fair.

 “Seaside Arena” HALL 3